 Not diversifying their investments

-The stock market could be a good option for you to invest your money, but it’s not the only option.
+The stock market could be a good place to invest your money, but it's not the only option.

 Consider diversifying your portfolio.
-You may want to include real estate, government bonds, seed investments in companies, and other non-stock options.
+You may want to include real estate, government bonds, company seed investments, and other non-stock options.

 Incurring consumer debt